djtersteegc/Coco-FujiNet/README.md

 # Usage

+Rev0 and Rev00 - Plug serial cable into your Coco's serial port.
+Supply power to the Fujinet via the USB port on the ESP32.
+Plug CocoSDC or other ROM cart into cart slot to bootstrap HDB-DOS.

+Rev000 - Insert into cart slot and plug attached cable into your Coco's serial port.

-Assuming the FujiNet device and CocoSDC are correctly flashed, plug it into your Coco's serial port, supply power via the USB port on the ESP32 (you can also use the Fujinet Flasher as a serial debug output console from the ESP32), and when you power up the Coco, it would lunch into the Fujinet config app.
+Assuming the FujiNet device (and CocoSDC if needed) is correctly flashed, it should launch into the Fujinet config app on power up.

 ![fujinet-loading](docs/fujinet-loading.jpg)